HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Verifying Patient Identity

-The following data elements are used to verify patient identity for compliance regulations (such as HIPAA).
+The following data elements are used to verify patient identity.
 (How the Provider system verifies the patient is not covered in this guide.)
 The Payer communicates them in a  *contained* Patient resource using the [CDex Patient Demographics Profile].
 This contained Patient is referenced in `Task.for.reference` using a fixed reference value of "#patient".:

 |Data|HRex Patient Demographics Profile.|
 |---|---|